The Future of Commercial Corridors and Centers: Land Use Code Updates

 Maybe you people should consider following the current land use codes, specifically the compatibility sections before you start an updated land use code.
 Of course, that would mean bucking your patron, Pat Stryker which will never happen.
 Truly you are just wasting time and our money

-Charlie about 1 year ago
+Charlie Over 1 year ago

 characters left